Keto Chocolate Chaffle Recipe

 - Almond flour or coconut flour, or sunflower seed flour – you can use many different keto flours but not in the same amount!
-Please read the recipe card carefully to adjust the quantity regarding the low-carb flour you pick for the recipe.
+Please read the recipe card carefully to adjust the quantity depending on the low-carb flour you pick for the recipe.

 Preparing the batter

 In a mixing bowl, whisk all the liquid ingredients together: egg, vanilla, and melted butter.
 Then, whisk in dry ingredients and stir the cheese at the very end.

 Baking in a mini waffle maker

 You can bake chaffle in a regular waffle iron or mini waffle maker.
 A mini waffle maker is perfect to create small waffles and control your carbs per serving.

 It means that with this recipe, you can form 3 mini keto waffles with 2 grams of net carbs each.

 If you don’t feel like eating the entire recipe, you can freeze any leftover and eat only what match your keto macros.

 A chaffle is always soft when out of the waffle maker!